cseanburns/personal_knowledge_mgmt/src/4b-database-information-retrieval.md

 *ERIC* stands for **Education Resources Information Center**.
-It is provided by the U.S. Department of Education, and it is an important access point for millions of bibliographic records to journal articles, books, research reports, white papers, government and other organizational reports, and more on education related topics.
+It is provided by the U.S. Department of Education, and it is an important access point for millions of bibliographic records to journal articles, books, research reports, [white papers][white_papers_wiki], government and other organizational reports, and more on education related topics.

 <figure>
 <img src="images/4b-image-3.png"